Recipe Overview

 - Preheat the oven to 350°F. Spray a 9-inch pie plate with nonstick cooking spray.

 - Peel sweet potatoes and slice very thinly, using a mandoline if possible.
 Layer sweet potatoes into pie plate, overlapping to completely cover the bottom of the pie plate.
-To create side of crust, trim the sweet potato slices so they are flat on one side and continue to line the edges of the pie plate, overlapping slices.
+To create sides, trim the sweet potato slices so they are flat on one side and continue to line the edges of the pie plate, overlapping slices.
 Continue this process until the pie plate is completely covered, 5 to 7 layers thick.
-Spray again with nonstick cooking spray or olive oil spray.
+Spray again with nonstick cooking spray or olive oil spray.2 medium sweet potatoes

 - Bake sweet potato crust for 20 minutes.

-- Meanwhile, fry bacon pieces in a large skillet over medium heat until browned and crispy.
-Remove bacon pieces to a paper towel lined plate, reserving 1 tablespoon of bacon grease in pan.
+- Meanwhile, fry chopped bacon in a large skillet over medium heat until browned and crispy.
+Remove bacon to a paper towel-lined plate, reserving 1 tablespoon of bacon grease in pan.
 Keeping heat on medium, add onion to bacon grease and cook until translucent.
-Add spinach, cover for 1 to 2 minutes, and then stir until spinach is wilted.
+Add spinach, cover for 1 to 2 minutes, and then stir until spinach is wilted.6 ounces center cut bacon, cut into small pieces, ½ cup diced onion, 6 ounces baby spinach

 - When crust is pre-baked, remove from oven; increase oven temperature to 400°F.

-- Carefully fill crust with spinach/onion mixture.
-Sprinkle cooked bacon on top of spinach; add a layer of cheese.
-Pour egg mixture over spinach, bacon and cheese.
-If you have too much egg mixture, discard (this will depend on the size of your pie plate and how deep you made your crust).
+- Carefully arrange the spinach/onion mixture in the crust.
+Sprinkle cooked bacon on top of spinach; add the cheese in an even layer.
+Pour the egg mixture over spinach, bacon and cheese.
+If you have too much egg mixture, discard or save to make scrambled eggs later.
+The amount you need will depend on the size of your pie plate and how thick you made your crust.½ cup grated extra sharp cheddar cheese

 - Bake at 400°F for 25 minutes or until eggs are set in the middle.
 Cool for 5 minutes before slicing and serving.